Master's in Public Administration (MPA)

 Official transcripts and test scores must be sent directly to the Graduate School by the institution and ETS respectively.
 Letters of recommendation and personal essay should be sent directly to the CAPPA College Recruiter via email or postal service, CAPPA RECRUITER, Box 19108, Arlington TX 76019.
 It is the applicant’s responsibility to ensure all application materials are received by the priority deadline of February 1.
 Incomplete applications or applications received after the deadline may be deferred.

-CAPPA primarily admits doctoral students for the Ph.D. in Urban and Public Administration for fall semester only.
+CAPPA primarily admits doctoral students for the Ph.D. in Public Administration and Public Policy for fall semester.
 Spring admissions are rare and there are no summer admissions.

 Applicants who wish to be considered for graduate teaching assistant positions or other financial assistance, must submit their applications by their first week in February for full consideration.
 Only complete applications (including GRE scores and letters) will be considered for financial assistance.
 Students must also complete the university application for financial aid in mav ScholarShop.

 Applicants may be admitted unconditionally with a graduate GPA of 3.6, a Verbal GRE score of at least 153 (500 if taken before August 1, 2011 and a Quantitative GRE score of at least 144 (500 if taken before August 1, 2011).
 International applicants are required to have a score of 213 or higher on the TOEFL (550 or higher on the written TOEFL; 79 or higher on TOEFL iBT).
 Strength of letters of recommendation and quality of personal statement and Master’s degree field of study are also considered.